 When you copy a cell, or move a cell’s data to a new location in the table, all of the cell’s properties are also copied, including its data format, fill, border, and comments.

 Select the cells you want to copy or move.

 Paste and overwrite existing content: Tap the cell, then tap Copy.
 Select the top-left cell where you want to paste the data, tap the cell again, then tap Paste.

 If your data range contains formulas, tap Paste Formulas or Paste Value Only.
 The data overwrites any existing data.

-Paste outside an existing table to create a new table: Tap near the edge of the slide, then tap Paste.
+Paste outside of an existing table to create a new table: Tap near the edge of the slide, then tap Paste.
 A new table is created with the pasted cells.

 Move the data: After selecting the cells, touch and hold the selection until the cells appear to rise off the table, then drag them to another location in the table.
 Any existing data is replaced by the new data.

-You can also copy cells from a table in another presentation or from Pages or Numbers.
+You can also copy cells from a table in another presentation, or from Pages or Numbers.